morpheuslord/GPT_Vuln-analyzer/README.md

 ## Advantages

 - Can be used in developing a more advanced systems completly made of the API and scanner combination
+- Has the capability to analize DNS information and reslove Mustiple records it a more better format.
 - Can increase the effectiveness of the final system
 - Highly productive when working with models such as GPT3